anebix-world/discord-css-merge/README.md

 2. **Direct URL Snippets:**
    Use the `url` key to specify any CSS file from anywhere.

-The structure for repo‑based snippets:
+The structure for repo‑based snippets is:

 ```yaml
 snippets: